cardano-foundation/CIPs/CIP-0030/README.md

 ### cardano.{walletName}.apiVersion: String

-The version number of the API that the wallet supports.
+The version number of the **specification** API that the wallet supports.
+This document has it's own version ([see above](https://github.com/cardano-foundation/CIPs/edit/master/CIP-0030/README.md#version)), this parameter indicates which latest version of the specification that wallet supports.

+### cardano.{walletName}.walletExperimentalApiVersion: String

+The version number of the wallet own API implementation.
+Various wallets might support additional features on top of the specification, but different users might have a different version of that specific wallet installed locally.
+This parameter indicates which exact version of the API implementation is injected at the moment when a dapp works with it.

 ### cardano.{walletName}.name: String